 Sleep comfortably.
 Lying on your side with a pillow between your knees or lying on your back with a few pillows beneath your knees might help.

-Talk with your doctor.
-If symptoms don’t improve after a few days, consider seeing a doctor to make sure that the problem doesn’t stem from a serious underlying health problem.
-If the pain is severe, ask about prescription pain relievers.
+Talk with your health care provider.
+If symptoms don’t improve after a few days, consider seeing a health care provider to make sure that the problem doesn’t stem from a serious underlying health problem.